-We’re all familiar with paid video-on-demand subscription services like Netflix, Disney+, and Amazon Prime, but if you’re a fan of Asian dramas – from Korean romance dramas to Thai BL dramas – then you have more options to watch them on these new streaming sites popping up from Asian providers.
+We’re all familiar with paid video-on-demand subscription services like Netflix, Disney+, and Amazon Prime.
+However, if you love Asian dramas – from Korean romance dramas to Thai BL dramas – you can watch them on free streaming sites.
 Not only do they stream the latest titles, the best part is that they’re all free and legal to watch!

-Because these providers are free, you’re going to encounter ads, but they all have subscription options that allow you to watch ad-free (and in HD format).
-Also you can find some popular titles appearing on more than one platform, and they’re are all dubbed in English.
+Because these providers are free, there’ll be ads, but they all have subscription options that allow you to watch ad-free.
+Also you can find some popular titles appearing on more than one platform, and they’re are all subbed in English.

-Viu is a Hong Kong-based platform that has a lot of the latest Korean dramas (usually hours after the Korean broadcast) and variety shows, in addition to dramas from Thailand, China, Hong Kong, and Japan.
-You’ll find current Kdrama titles like The Penthouse, Mr. Queen, and True Beauty airing 4-12 hours after Korea.
+Viu is a Hong Kong-based free on-demand platform.
+It has a lot of the latest Korean dramas (usually hours after the Korean broadcast) and variety shows, in addition to dramas from Thailand, China, Hong Kong, and Japan.
+You’ll find Kdrama titles like The Penthouse, Mr. Queen, and True Beauty airing 4-12 hours after Korea.
 Some drama and movie titles are for subscribers only.
-Ad level: high

-iQIYI is a Chinese platform that’s currently one of the largest online video sites in the world, with a big collection of dramas, movies, anime, and TV shows from China, Korea, Japan, Thailand, and Malaysia.
-You’ll find the latest Cdramas like Hikaru no Go, Kdramas like Live On, anime like Attack on Titan, as well as Malay dramas.
+iQIYI is a Chinese platform that’s currently one of the largest online video sites in the world.
+It has a big collection of dramas, movies, anime, and TV shows from China, Korea, Japan, Thailand, and Malaysia.
 They also have VIP titles and episodes that are only available to subscribers.
-Ad level: low

 Rakuten Viki is headquartered in California with offices in Singapore, Japan, and South Korea.
 They have a wide range of Korean dramas, as well as bingeworthy titles from China and Taiwan.
-Some recent titles you can watch from Korea include More Than Friends, When the Weather is Fine, and Best Mistake 2, and while most titles are free, some require a subscription.
-Ad level: high
+Some recent titles you can watch from Korea include More Than Friends, When the Weather is Fine, and Extraordinary You, and while most titles are free on this on-demand channel, some require a subscription.

-WeTV is the international version of Tencent Video (China’s leading video app) so you’re going to find a lot of production from China, including dramas and anime.
-Recent, popular drama titles include You Are My Destiny, Romance of Tiger and Rose, and The Untamed, as well as a small selection of other Asian dramas like the ongoing Thai BL series Manner of Death.
+WeTV is the international version of Tencent Video so you’re going to find a lot of production from China, including dramas and anime.
+Popular Cdrama titles include Douluo Continent, Romance of Tiger and Rose, and The Untamed, as well as a small selection of Asian BL dramas like Manner of Death from Thailand, We Best Love from Taiwan, and Light on Me from South Korea.
 They also have VIP titles and episodes that are only available to subscribers.
-Ad level: low

 There are many other video-on-demand streaming platforms out there, with more being made available in the near future.
 You can also find English movies and series on platforms like W4Free, Tubi, Plex, and many more.